Laptop Not Charging When Plugged In: Safe Fixes

 No

-Continue with rating and software checks.
+Continue with power-off and battery-state checks.

 Step 2